 The right to object to the use of your personal data for direct marketing purposes is absolute.
 This means that if you object to the use of your data, the organisation cannot refuse your objection and must stop using your data for direct marketing purposes (eg they can’t continue using your data to sell or promote things to you).

 However, if you object to the use of your data for direct marketing, this doesn’t automatically mean that the organisation needs to erase your data.
 Often, organisations will place you on their ‘suppression list’.
 This is a list of people who have objected to their data being used for direct marketing purposes.
-This allows organisations to check against any new direct marketing lists that they may buy, for example, at a later date, to ensure that they don’t use your data for direct marketing after you have objected to it.
+This allows organisations to check against any new direct marketing lists that they may buy at a later date, to ensure that they don’t use your data for direct marketing after you have objected to it.

 Objecting for other purposes